rjsalvadorr/portfolio-v6/content/page/cv/index.md

 ## Skills & Qualifications

 **Experienced with several software platforms and frameworks.**
 Has worked on front-end (React, Ember), full-stack (J2EE, .NET, Python), and cloud (Azure).

 **Solves UX and design problems with precision.**
 Has a strong understanding of design systems, processes, and tools.
 Plus skills with drafting/BIM tools and parametric design.

 **Has valuable experience from all over the software development lifecycle.**
 From planning to kickoff, development, delivery, and maintenance.

 ## Technical Experience

-### Sr. Software Developer — _Konrad Group_
+### Senior Software Developer — _Konrad Group_

 _**Jul 2024 — Nov 2024**
 Toronto, Canada (Hybrid)
 Core technologies — Azure Cognitive Services for computer vision and document parsing, NestJS_

 - Partnered with a financial transaction processor working closely with the "Big Five" Canadian banks.
 - Upgraded cloud apps which leverage Azure Cognitive Services for anti-fraud verification.

-### Sr. Software Engineer — _Autodesk Construction Solutions_
+### Senior Software Engineer — _Autodesk Construction Solutions_

 _**Nov 2022 — Jan 2024**
 Toronto, Canada (Remote)
 Core technologies — React, Node.js, Typescript, Storybook, Revit, ADSK Viewer/Forge/LMV_

 - Worked on Autodesk Takeoff, an online construction estimation tool for 2D sheets and 3D models.
 - Leveraged in-house component libraries to build, extend, and maintain UI modules.
 - Kept our UX consistent with the Autodesk Cloud platform, working with experts where needed.

-### Sr. Associate _(Experience Technology)_ — _Publicis Sapient_
+### Senior Associate _(Experience Technology)_ — _Publicis Sapient_

 _**May 2022 — Sep 2022**
 Toronto, Canada (Remote)
 Core technologies — React, Next.js, Nx, Typescript, Storybook, AEM_

 - Helped lay the technical foundations of a forward-looking app for a leading healthcare provider.
 - These foundations allowed for rapid development even while dependent assets lagged in delivery.